IITDBGroup/CS116/_labs/lab8.md

 * `StringifyIgnore` can be placed on a field.
 Any field with this annotation should be ignored by `Stringify`
 * `StringifyToStringMethod(String methodname)` can be placed on a class.
 If `Stringify` has to serialize an instance of this class, then it does so by calling `methodname` instead of recursing. `methodname` is expected to have no parameters and return a `String`.

+### Testcase

+Write a testclass `ListCell` as explained above and write a JUnit test that tests the serialization of several lists build using this class.

 ## {{ page.tasks[1].shortdescription }}